openstack/skyline-console/docs/en/test/3-3-E2E-detail-operation.md

 - `checkDetailName`
   - Verify that the header of the detail page contains the specified resource name
   - Parameter `name`, resource name
-  - Take viewing key detail `test/e2e/integration/pages/compute/keypair.spec.js` as an example
+  - Take viewing key detail as an example: `test/e2e/integration/pages/compute/keypair.spec.js`

     ```javascript
     it('successfully detail', () => {